 “Both base editing and prime editing are extremely important, especially for agriculture,” says Caixia Gao, a plant geneticist at the Chinese Academy of Sciences’s Institute of Genetics and Developmental Biology.
 Her group and Liu’s team have now adapted prime editors for use in plantsexternal link, opens in a new tab, the researchers reported on March 16, 2020, in the journal Nature Biotechnology.

 What challenges remain before base editors are ready for therapeutic use?

 In less than four years, base editors have leapfrogged from academic idea to potential therapeutic.
 But it could be many years – if ever – before such a genetic medicine is ready for market, a fact that Beam Therapeutics, a biotech company Liu cofounded in 2018, pointed out before it went public in February.
 (The company recently announced preclinical data from its efforts to use base editors to treat sickle cell disease and alpha-1 antitrypsin liver and lung diseases.)

 Last year, two groups of researchers from China waved a warning flag.
-In a pair of papers published in Science, the teams reported that in mouse embryos and rice, cytosine base editors were a little too active; they wielded their red pen more liberally than scientists intended.
+In a pair of papers published in Science, the teams reported that in mouse embryosexternal link, opens in a new tab and riceexternal link, opens in a new tab, cytosine base editors were a little too active; they wielded their red pen more liberally than scientists intended.

 Rather than sticking to DNA targets, these base editors sometimes rewrote the genome in unexpected places, says Gao, who led the work in rice.
 For human use, genome editing has to be just right – “off-target editing” could potentially introduce harmful mutations.
 (Both papers gave adenine base editors a clean bill of health.)